praveenk2k7/Stock_prediction/README.md

 It is important to clean the data before using them in the model.
 In our dataset, we predict the adjusted close value using the features.

     Drop missing value
+    Separate one percent of data to forecast
-    Separating the label here, we want to predict the AdjClose Scale the X so that everyone can have the same distribution for linear regression Finally We want to find Data Series of late X and early X (train) for model generation and evaluation Separate label and identify it as y
+    Separate the label, we want to predict the AdjClose Scale the independent variable X so that every variable has same distribution Finally We want to find Data Series of late X and early X (train) for model generation and evaluation Separate label and identify it as y
     Separation of training and testing of model by cross validation train test split